Glasgow's First South Asian Policewoman (clip)

 Questions & Activities

-- Why did Sawarnjit joint the police force?
+- Why did Sawarnjit Matharu join the police force?

-- Why was it a big news story that she became a policewoman?
+- Why was it a news story that she became a policewoman?

 This clip is made up of rushes.
 Re-edit these rushes to provide a comprehensive news report on Scotland's first South Asian Policewoman.